What is Attachment?

 - Withdrawn and quiet

-- Rely on knowledge and ignore feelings to guide behaviors
+- Rely on the knowledge and ignore feelings to guide behaviours

 - Appear more self-reliant and independent than expected for age

 - Reluctant to turn to adults when they need help

 - May try to take care of the adult

 - Can appear happy or settled much of the time

 - If stressed, may show a sudden and inexplicable tantrum which is quickly over